hanami/guides/content/v2.1/introduction/building-an-api.md

 Let's address this by retrieving books from a database.

 <p class="notice">
-  Integrated support for persistence based on <a href="https://rom-rb.org/">rom-rb</a> is coming in Hanami's 2.1 release.
-For now, we can bring our own simple rom-rb configuration to allow us to store books in a database.
+  Integrated support for persistence based on <a href="https://rom-rb.org/">ROM</a> is coming in Hanami's 2.1 release.
+For now, we can bring our own simple ROM configuration to allow us to store books in a database.
 </p>

-### Adding persistence using rom-rb
+### Adding persistence using ROM

-Let's add just enough rom-rb to get persistence working using Postgres.
+Let's add just enough ROM to get persistence working using Postgres.

 First, add these gems to the Gemfile and run `bundle install`: